CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Algorithms on CFLOBDDs

 \section{Algorithms on CFLOBDDs}

-In this section, we describe different combining operations involving CFLOBDDs, such as Boolean operations, if-then-else, scalar-multiplication, matrix multiplication, arithmetic operations, and others.
-The algorithms for all CFLOBDD operations are different from their BDD counterparts, and somewhat more complicated---mainly due to the need to maintain the CFLOBDD structural invariants.
+In this section, we describe operations to construct or combine CFLOBDDs.
+To aid the reader, \tableref{algo-list-cflobdds} lists the fourteen main operations on CFLOBDDs, together with references to where the algorithm for each operation is presented (and where it is discussed), along with each operation's asymptotic running time and the asymptotic running time of the analogous BDD operation.
+Readers familiar with BDDs will find that the algorithms for operations on CFLOBDDs are somewhat more complicated than their BDD counterparts, mainly due to the need to maintain the CFLOBDD structural invariants (\defref{CFLOBDD}).